slviajero/tinybasic/MANUAL.md

 The one exception is string commands.
 Strings have to be copied to local memory, can be processed there and have to be compied back.
 String buffers of 128 bytes handle this task.
 For this reason, the maximum string length is restructed to 128 bytes when using the SPI RAM interface.
 Also, string commands should not be nested in complicated expressions.
 This part of the code is not tested a lot.
 String code is considerably slower then in direct memory situations but still faster than many old 8 bit homecomputers.

 Well behaved BASIC programs like the game library of David Ahl in examples/14games have been tested and run on SPI RAM.

+### Raspberry PI Wiring

+BASIC for Raspberry PI uses the wiring pinout and not the header pinout.
+Please look at this table for more details: http://wiringpi.com/pins/

+Some more can be found here: https://pi4j.com/1.2/pins/model-b-plus.html

 ## Low level commands